zipvilization/Zipvilization/status/index.md

 Its architecture is defined.

-Its implementation deliberately follows SolumTools and SolumWorld because SolumView should represent valid world state rather than invent it.
+Its implementation deliberately follows valid world state because SolumView should represent that state rather than invent it.

-The dependency is simple:
+The canonical relationship is:

-**SolumTools observes.**
+**Blockchain records.**

 ↓